-After determining of responsibility or violation, the college has a range of sanctions available for consideration.
+After determining of responsibility or the violation, the college has a range of sanctions available for consideration for both Title IX and non-Title IX incidents.
 The variety of sanction differs on the basis of the individual's status at Georgia Gwinnett College.
 Below are sanctions that may be considered in cases when the respondent has been found responsible for or in-violation of the college policy.